A stock that deserves closer examination: Tattooed Chef Inc. (TTCF)

-A share of Tattooed Chef Inc. (NASDAQ:TTCF) closed at $1.36 per share on Friday, up from $1.34 day before.
-While Tattooed Chef Inc. has overperformed by 1.49%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, TTCF fell by -88.65%, with highs and lows ranging from $13.23 to $1.05, whereas the simple moving average fell by -69.83% in the last 200 days.
+Tattooed Chef Inc. (NASDAQ:TTCF) closed Friday at $1.26 per share, down from $1.29 a day earlier.
+While Tattooed Chef Inc. has underperformed by -2.33%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, TTCF fell by -90.26%, with highs and lows ranging from $13.23 to $1.05, whereas the simple moving average fell by -71.14% in the last 200 days.

 Will You Miss Out On This Growth Stock Boom?